greenplum-db/GreenplumPython-archive/BUILD.md

 # Install dependency
-Make sure you have the latest versions of setuptools and wheel installed:
+Make sure you have the latest versions of setuptools and wheel installed.

 python3 -m pip install --user --upgrade setuptools wheel